Humanism: Criticisms

+Western and Christian

 Criticism of humanism focus on its adherence to human rights, which some critics have called "Western".
 Critics say humanist values have become a tool of Western moral dominance, which is a form of neo-colonialism that leads to oppression and a lack of ethical diversity.
-Other critics say humanism is an oppressive philosophy because it is not free from the biases of the white, heterosexual males who shaped it.
+Other critics, namely feminists, black activists, postcolonial critics, and gay and lesbian advocates, say humanism is an oppressive philosophy because it is not free from the biases of the white, heterosexual males who shaped it.
 History professor Samuel Moyn attacks humanism for its connection to human rights.
 According to Moyn, the concept of human rights in the 1960s was a declaration of anti-colonial struggle, but that idea was later transformed into an impossible utopian vision, replacing the failing utopias of the 20th century.
 The humanist use of human rights rhetoric thus turns human rights into a moral tool that is impractical and ultimately non-political.
 He also notes a commonality between humanism and the Catholic discourse on human dignity.

 Anthropology professor Talal Asad argues humanism is a project of modernity and a secularized continuation of Western Christian theology.
 According to Asad, just as the Catholic Church passed the Christian doctrine of love to Africa and Asia while assisting in the enslavement of large parts of their population, humanist values have at times been a pretext for Western countries to expand their influence to other parts of the world to humanize "barbarians".
 Asad has also said humanism is not a purely secular phenomenon but takes the idea of the essence of humanity from Christianity.
 According to Asad, Western humanism cannot incorporate other humanistic traditions, such as those from India and China, without subsuming and ultimately eliminating them.

 Sociology professor Didier Fassin has stated that humanism's focus on empathy and compassion, rather than goodness and justice, is a problem.
 According to Fassin, humanism originated in the Christian tradition, particularly the Parable of the Good Samaritan, in which empathy is universalized.
 Fassin has also argued that humanism's central essence, the sanctity of human life, is a religious victory hidden in a secular wrapper.

-Another criticism of humanism is that the philosophy is opposed to traditional values, and destroys family and family values.
-A similar argument, with a more religious tone, claims that the materialism of humanism diminishes humanity because humans no longer have a soul or a "higher nature", nor are they a reflection of God.